Asking for an Extension to File an Estate Tax Return

-When and How to File the Form 706 Extension
+When and How to File Form 4768 for an Estate Tax Extension

-Estates must file IRS Form 4768 to ask for an extension of time to file Form 706 -- the United States Estate (and Generation-Skipping Transfer) Tax Return.
-It can take some estates a little more time just to determine whether Form 706 is required.
+Estates can file IRS Form 4768 to ask for an extension to file Form 706, the United States Estate (and Generation-Skipping Transfer) Tax Return.

 The Federal Estate Tax

-The form offers some additional relief as well.
-Part II of Form 4768 allows executors or trustees to ask for more than an additional six months to file the estate tax return, but they must attach a statement explaining why additional time is necessary.
+Form 4768 offers some additional "discretionary" relief as well.
+Part II of the form allows executors or trustees to ask for more than an additional six months to file the tax return if they attach a statement explaining why additional time is necessary.

 If you simply don't know the value of the estate yet so calculating an estimated tax is impossible, you can check a box indicating this.
 Otherwise, the executor or trustee should include the anticipated tax payment when filing Form 4768.

-You can access and download the form from the IRS website.
+You can access and download Form 4768 from the IRS website.

-The IRS recognizes a "portability election" that allows a surviving spouse to claim any leftover portion of the decedent's federal estate tax exemption to apply to her estate when she dies.
+The IRS recognizes a "portability election" that allows surviving spouses to claim any leftover portion of a decedent's federal estate tax exemption to apply to their own estates when they die.

-For example, if the decedent died owning a taxable estate worth $300,000, his surviving spouse can claim the $2.54 million remaining to shield her estate from taxation as of 2016.
+If a decedent dies owning a taxable estate worth $5 million, the surviving spouse can claim the $6.4 million balance of the exemption to shield the subsequent estate from taxation at the survivor's time of death.